-How to Start a DBA in Nebraska
+How to Set Up a DBA in Nebraska

 As one of the most competitive states for new business in the Midwest, Nebraska is full of small business owners looking to establish themselves each day.
 Whether your business is a brand new startup or an established company looking to expand, if you are looking to run a business in Nebraska, there are certain regulations that you must follow.
 This includes the name of your business, which can be both registered with the state or formed as a DBA to operate under a new name.